alehed/rex/Readme.md

 ## Contributing

-> On the internet nothing ever happens by asking permission." – Don't remember
+> “On the internet nothing ever happens by asking permission.” – Don't remember

 Just fork away, PRs welcome.

-There is a test suite as a python script that can be executed with `cd tests && ./integration.py`.
-Be sure to run the full test suite before every commit and always introduce new tests with new features.
+The test-suite is run with `raco test -p rex`.
+Make sure it runs before every commit.
+New features should preferably add a corresponding file in `tests/`.

 ### Development